sfnicholas/ARTSS/README.md

 ## Introduction

-This is a project I completed in secondary school between May 2018 to to March 2020, where we built an Autonomous Recylclale Trash Sorting System.
+This is a project I completed in secondary school between May 2018 to to March 2020, where we built an Autonomous Recyclable Trash Sorting System built by arduiono.

 ### Awards